LectureScribe Logo

 Limited Free Tier:

-Only 120 minutes/month on free plan — less generous than Otter.
+Only 120 minutes/month on free plan — can run out quickly for full-time students.

 Pricing